Examining The Stages of California Brain Injuries and Their Recovery

 While everyone’s situation is different, they share common hardships including financial trouble, role changes, and full-time care that requires family members to abandon their employment.

-At Binder & Associates, our Pasadena brain injury attorneys know that family members are often charged with caring for their loved ones after these severe injuries leave them impaired.
+At Binder & Associates, our Encino brain injury attorneys know that family members are often charged with caring for their loved ones after these severe injuries leave them impaired.
 And the expense and stress involved require all the help they can get.
 That is why we are here.

-If you have suffered from a brain injury, are caring for someone who has, or have lost a loved one as a result of their brain injury, contact our Pasadena, California personal injury attorneys today by calling (626) 325-0765 to schedule a free consultation.
+If you have suffered from a brain injury, are caring for someone who has, or have lost a loved one as a result of their brain injury, contact our Encino, California personal injury attorneys today by calling (626) 325-0765 to schedule a free consultation.
 We can help you pursue the negligent person or company who caused these severe injuries for the financial recovery you deserve.